gethop-dev/hop-documentation/docs/source/get-started/installation/main.rst

 ++++++++++++++++

-OpenSSL is a widely used tool, so you might already have it installed in your system.
+OpenSSL is a widely used tool, so you might already have it installed on your system.
 You can check that by running the following command:

 .. code-block:: console